openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/02-aap-configure/assignment.md

 ## Ansible Automation Platform Configuration Setup

-After successful installation & login to the Ansible Automation platform.
-We need to configure the Ansible Automation platform as per our requirements.
-That requirement will be anything like multi-cloud deployment, Multi-Cluster deployment, Use as continuous delivery, etc.,
+After a successful installation and login to the Ansible Automation platform, we need to configure it according to our requirements.
+These requirements could be anything, such as multi-cloud deployment, multi-cluster deployment, or using it for continuous delivery.

-We are considering one scenario here of Ansible Automation platform like **Continues Deployment/Delivery**.
-For that, you need to follow the below steps carefully.
+In this scenario, we will consider the Ansible Automation platform for continuous deployment/delivery.
+To do so, you need to follow the steps below carefully.
-First, let's create Credentials for you need to follow the steps carefully.

-**Credentials**:
+**Credentials:**

-1 .
-Create a service account with enough permission so we can interact with the cluster seamlessly.
+1. Create a service account with sufficient permissions so that we can interact with the cluster seamlessly.
 ```

 cat <<EOF | oc apply -f -